carbon-language/carbon-lang/llvm/docs/LangRef.rst

     any mutable state (e.g. memory, control registers, etc) visible to caller functions.
 It does not write through any pointer arguments (including ``byval`` arguments) and never changes any state visible to callers.
-This means that it cannot unwind exceptions by calling the ``C++`` exception throwing methods.
+This means while it cannot unwind exceptions by calling the ``C++`` exception throwing methods (since they write to memory), there may be non-``C++`` mechanisms that throw exceptions without writing to LLVM visible memory.

     On an argument, this attribute indicates that the function does not dereference that pointer argument, even though it may read or write the